 Section 2713 of the Affordable Care Act (ACA) requires most private health plans to provide some preventive care free of charge.
 Health insurers that offer individual or group coverage and non-grandfathered group health plans must comply with this rule.

 Only grandfathered and non-comprehensive options, such as short-term plans, are exempt from this requirement.
 Section 2713 incorporates evidence-based services with an “A” or “B” grade based on the most recent USPSTF recommendations when establishing adult preventive requirements.

 In June 2019, the PrEP recommendation was made.
 Under federal requirements, beginning with the plan year that starts precisely one year after the issue date, a plan or insurer must cover a new or updated recommended preventive service.

 The USPSTF advised physicians to provide effective antiretroviral medication and PrEP to patients at increased risk for HIV in June 2019.
 The USPSTF also released a final recommendation statement and evidence report.

 The USPSTF gave PrEP use an “A” grade, indicating that PrEP has a high certainty of substantial preventive benefits in decreasing the risk of acquiring HIV.

-Gay or bisexual men, heterosexual men or women, sex workers, and transgender people who engage in sex are considered at high risk for HIV, according to the USPSTF recommendation statement.
+Gay or bisexual men, heterosexual men or women, sex workers, and transgender people who engage in sexual activity are considered at high risk for HIV, according to the USPSTF recommendation statement.

-These identities alone are not considered high risk; rather, individuals need to have behavioral risk factors.
+These identities alone are not considered high risk; rather, individuals should search for behavioral risk factors.
 Such as being in a relationship with a partner living with HIV or inconsistent condom use.

-In addition, drug users with risk factors should pay attention to counseling (such as sharing drug injection equipment).
+In addition, drug users with risk factors should pay attention to warnings (such as sharing drug injection equipment).
 Only those who are currently HIV-negative can use PrEP.